vaibhavrajput07/CatFact/README.md

 # CatFact
-This is the my first project.
-I made this project by using HTML, CSS &amp; Java Script(by calling API).
+This is my first project.
+I made it using HTML, CSS, and JavaScript (by calling an API).
 This project is responsive on all devices.
-The use of this project is-
+The purpose of this project is to display different 'Interesting Facts about Cats.
-it basically shows different "Intresting Fact's about Cat's".